Surfoo/gc-gpx-viewer/README.md

 Geocaching GPX Viewer is a web app to display your caches from a gpx file on a map.
 It can be very useful for a roadbook.
 Take multiple screenshots, and use gimp/photoshop/whatever to create a big map.

-gc-gpx-viewer use HTML5, FileReader, FullScreen API, App cache but you should use a browser wich support these features (Firefox, Chrome, Safari)
+gc-gpx-viewer use HTML5, FileReader, FullScreen API, App cache but you should use a browser which support these features (Firefox, Chrome, Safari)

 Icons come from [c:geo](https://github.com/cgeo/cgeo)